tomblanchard312/csvLinter/readme.md

 ```
 Testing
 Included in the project are sample CSV files like Sample_Employee_Data_Good.csv with dummy data for testing.
 Use this file to test the CSV linting capabilities of the API.
+The samples are named _good.csv for those that should not produce an error response and bad_[reason].csv for those files that should produce an error response and why.

 Contributing
 Contributions to the csvLinter are welcome.
 Please fork the repository and submit pull requests to contribute.